theprimarybrain/theprimarybrain.github.io/_posts/2018-05-04-Kindness-Lapbooks.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 Teaching my students to be kind is SO IMPORTANT to me.
 It is a major goal every year to instill the desire to be kind within my students before they head off to second grade.
-My students have to be given examples of what kindness looks like before they can be expected to put it into practice.
-I created this [kindness lapbook](http://bit.ly/2w1wNhg) to give multiple examples of kindness while also building writing skills in the classroom.
+My students have to be given examples of what kindness looks like before they can be expected to put kindness into practice.
+I created this [Kindness Lapbook](http://bit.ly/2w1wNhg) to give multiple examples of kindness, while also building writing skills in the classroom.

 ![Lapbook Inside]({{ site.github.url }}/assets/img/kindness-lapbook-inside.jpg)
 ![Lapbook Flip Book]({{ site.github.url }}/assets/img/kindness-lapbook-flip-book.jpg)